Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose statistical models for the simultaneous detection of cheaters and compromised items in tests.
-The proposed models can be regarded as a hybrid of factor models and latent class models, two families of statistical models widely used in the design and analysis of educational tests.
-Under the proposed framework, compound decision theory is proposed for the detection of cheaters and compromised items under a Bayesian decision framework.
-Statistical inference is carried out under a full Bayesian framework for which MCMC algorithms are developed.
-The proposed method requires little prior knowledge about the test takers and items.
-It is thus directly applicable to operational tests as a monitoring tool.
-The proposed models are successfully applied to data from a licensure test which suffers from the item preknowledge issue.
-Specifically, the proposed models accurately detect the potential cheaters and compromised items identified by the testing program.
+{In this paper, we propose a Bayesian hierarchical model for the detection of latent differential item functioning in item-response-type multivariate data.
+The proposed method simultaneously detects outlying individuals and items that deviate from a given baseline model.
+Furthermore, a compound decision theory is proposed for the detection of two-way outliers under a Bayesian decision framework.
+Statistical inference is carried out under a fully Bayesian framework for which a parallel tempering MCMC algorithm is developed.
+The proposed model is largely motivated by, and applied to, the detection of test takers who benefit from item preknowledge and compromised items in educational tests.
+The proposed method requires little prior knowledge about either the test takers with item preknowledge or the compromised items, and thus is directly applicable to operational tests as a monitoring tool {or more generally about outlying cases and items in other applications}.}

-Despite its flexibility, usefulness, and good performance on real data, the proposed method has some limitations.
-One limitation lies in its computation.
-It is observed that our random scan MH-within-Gibbs algorithm can sometimes suffer from convergence issues, which is likely due to the presence of many discrete latent variables.
-In fact, this is a common issue for Gibbs algorithms for mixture models \citep[e.g.,][]{richardson1997bayesian}.
-MCMC algorithms with better convergence performance are worth future development.